Set-Valued Control Functions

 In our application, we construct a grid of $K=200$ equally spaced points over the range of $\varphi(\theta)$.
-For each $\varphi^*$ in this grid, we compute $S_n(\varphi^*)$ and compare it to $1/\alpha$, where we use $\alpha=0.05.$ Each confidence interval in Table \ref{tab:asf1} consists of the smallest and largest values of of $\varphi^*$ that are not rejected by the test.
+For each $\varphi^*$ in this grid, we compute $S_n(\varphi^*)$ and compare it to $1/\alpha$, where we use $\alpha=0.05.$ Each CI reported in Section \ref{sec:empirical_illustration} consists of the smallest and largest values of of $\varphi^*$ that are not rejected by the test.

 Let $\mathcal P_{\theta,x}\equiv\{Q\in\mathcal M(\Sigma_Y,\cX):Q(A|x)\ge \contf(A|x),~A\in \cC\}$ be the set of conditional probabilities of $Y$ satisfying Artstein's inequality at $\theta$.
 Let $\cS=\cY\times\cX$, and let $\Delta(\cS^n)$ be the space of probability measures on the product space $\cS^n$.
 The set of joint distributions of the observable variables compatible with $\theta$ is